espressif/vscode-esp-idf-extension/docs/SETTINGS.md

 | `idf.launchMonitorOnDebugSession`      | Launch ESP-IDF Monitor along with ESP-IDF Debug session           |
 | `idf.enableUpdateSrcsToCMakeListsFile` | Enable update source files in CMakeLists.txt (default `true`)     |

 The `idf.saveScope` allows the user to specify where to save settings when using commands such as `Configure Paths`, `Device configuration`, `Set Espressif device target` and other commands.
 Possible values are Global (User Settings), Workspace and WorkspaceFolder.
 For more information please take a look at [Working with multiple projects](./MULTI_PROJECTS.md).
+Use the `Select where to save configuration settings` command to choose where to save settings when using this extension commands.

-### Log Tracing Specific Settings
+## Log Tracing Specific Settings

-These settings are specific to the Log Tracing
+These settings are specific to [Application Log Tracing](./HEAP_TRACING.md).

 | Setting             | Description                              |
 | ------------------- | ---------------------------------------- |